jjmccarty/project2_diabetes_outcomes/README.md

 ## Data Processing
-n this project, we aimed to build on our previous work, which was centered around women.
-To maintain this focus, we processed the new dataset by filtering out male data, allowing us to continue our analysis exclusively on female-related information.
-This step allowed us to maintain consistency with the methodologies used in the prior analysis.
+In this project, we extended our previous work, which was focused on women, by applying a similar approach to a new dataset.
+To maintain consistency with our prior analysis, we filtered the dataset to exclude male data, ensuring that our analysis remained centered exclusively on female-related information.

+During preprocessing, we also evaluated the impact of removing certain features, specifically those related to stroke and heart attack.
+However, after testing, we found that excluding these features did not significantly improve the model's performance.
+As a result, we decided to retain these features in the dataset for further analysis, ensuring that our model maintained robustness and accuracy.

 ## Data Outcomes
 All data outcomes are processed in the (file name)